ekasit-ja/pcj-django/README.md

    - if this is first run, execute `pip3 install -r pip_packages.txt` to install all required packages
    - then execute `python3 manage.py collectstatic` to acquire all static files into **static** folder
 4. then `python3 manage.py runserver 0.0.0.0:8000`.
 Note that this is remotely access to server.
 127.0.0.1:8000 is **NOT** remotely accessible.
+---

+###Working with CLI
+- We can use `Ctrl+z` to put process into background
+- use `jobs` to see all background processes
+- use `fg` to bring a background process to foreground.
+Use `fg %#` in case there are more than one background processes

+###Working with GIT
+Without `makemigrations` and `migrate` command on remote server, it still does work fine.
+However, migrations files will be modified automatically.
+Use `git reset --hard` to discard all changes.
+Then use `git pull` to update source code from GIT.
+---